Frequently asked questions

 To request a wire transfer from your account, fill out the Wire Withdrawal Request.
 We'll only send wire transfers to your linked accounts (accounts you've already established that you own).
 We also require a copy of your driver's license or other state-issued identification.

-After completing the form, submit it with your identification by scanning the documents and emailing them to Sallie_Mae_Deposits@salliemae.com (note that there are underscore characters between the words in the address).
+After completing the form, submit it with your identification by scanning the documents and uploading them to https://secureupload.salliemae.com.
 You can also fax them to 800-627-7532.

 For the transfer to be completed same day, please submit your wire transfer request by 3 p.m.
 ET.